-In a brief fraction of time, working from home exploded and massive contingency plans had to be established in emergency to allow the running of businesses.
+In a brief fraction of time, working from home exploded and massive contingency plans had to be established in an emergency to allow the running of businesses.

-As a team leader this sudden change brings instability on how to continue working with your team and how to maintain your trust and their trust.
+As a team leader, this sudden change brings instability on how to continue working with your team and how to maintain your trust and their trust.

-In this post we start with the idea you already developed trust in your distributed team and we explain how to maintain this trust.
+In this post, we start with the idea you already developed trust in your distributed team and we explain how to maintain this trust.

 If you feel you still need to develop trust inside your distributed team, you can refer to this previous article or you can directly contact me.